LittleBangTheory/eisvogel_automation_script/README.md

 - Your markdown file is copied as `temp.md` and then modified, so no changes are made to your original file.
 BUT, if you already have a `temp.md` file, it will ask you if you want to overwrite it.
 - The script takes your first first-level title as the title of the document, then remove it from the markdown.
 - Because a markdown file is only supposed to have one first-level title, and that it is removed from the markdown, the script then removes a `#` from all the titles in the markdown, to bring them one level higher.
 If you have multiple first-level titles, don't worry, the script won't delete the `#` from them and transform them into plain text, it will just bring the second-level titles to first-level beside them.

+## Common errors

+- If you encouter a `file not found` type of error, it is usually because you pass a relative path to the script, for example using `~` instead of `/home/your-username`.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.